Carlisle Bay, Barbados – The Right and Wrong Way to Snorkel It

 Apparently the tour I booked was strictly for snorkelling and did not include an after snorkel boozefest.
 It did include a meal which we would have here on our return.

-After waiting about fifteen minutes which went by quite fast as I watched Jolly Roger passengers load up on fake pirate regalia from the souvenir store.
+Waiting about fifteen minutes for Randy to show up I watched Jolly Roger passengers load up on fake pirate regalia from the souvenir store.
 One guy bought one of those red and white striped bandanas, a large earring, an eyepatch and a hook for his left arm and a pistol to hold in his right – and he wasn’t even drinking yet.

 The other couple on our tour were from Indiana and were on a day trip from one of the cruise ships in port.
 Our captain Randy, unlike the crewmen on the Jolly Roger was dressed normally and led us along the Careenage, past the Jolly Roger where there was a big lineup to get on, to a small boat which would only hold maybe six passengers at most.
-Then we were off.
+Then we were off to Carlisle Bay.